-2. Tap Change settings, and then, when the application prompts you to authorize the changes to your unit (identified as "computer"), tap Yes.
+2. Tap Change settings, and then, when the application prompts you to authorize the changes to your unit, tap Yes.

-- 3. Under Platform Startup, determine whether your module applications will be started locally or remotely by clicking the corresponding option. - ➤ If Local mode is selected, you will not be able to send remote commands to your unit. - ➤ If Remote mode is selected, all modules in your unit will be initialized upon startup so you are ready to send remote commands.
+- 3. If you want to send SCPI commands to your modules, select the Allow automation on instruments check box.
+Clear the check box if you prefer to block automation on your unit. - Note: If you allow automation, all modules in your unit will be initialized upon startup so you are ready to send remote commands.